entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

-﻿# Usage without Data Projection
+﻿# Usage without Projection

-While using data projection in base LINQ query is fine for most use cases, you may find yourself in a situation when you do not want to or cannot use the data projection in the base query.
+While using projection in base LINQ query is fine for most use cases, you may find yourself in a situation where you don't want to or can't do that.

-In such cases, you may return the EF entity from your base LINQ query, but introduce a separate view model that will represent the fields expected by datatable.
+In such cases, you can return the EF entity from your base LINQ query, but introduce a separate view model that will represent the fields expected by datatable.

 ## Step 1.
-Create view model
+Create a view model

 Create a strongly typed view model that represents the fields expected by your JS datatable and returned by server: